magento/devdocs/src/guides/v2.4/ext-best-practices/tutorials/modify-image-library-permissions/index.md

 In versions 2.4.3-p1 and higher, you must modify media library folder permissions in a 'config.xml' file.

-For security purposes, Commerce provides Media Gallery access to contents in specific folders.
+For security purposes, Commerce provides media gallery access to contents in specific folders.
 The configuration path `system/media_storage_configuration/allowed_resources/media_gallery_image_folders` in `config.xml` defines the "Media Gallery Allowed" folders.

-By default, Commerce allows Media Gallery access to the following two directories under `/pub/media`:
+By default, Commerce allows the media gallery access to the following two directories under `/pub/media`:

 -  `catalog/category`
 -  `wysiwyg`